nxp-mcuxpresso/mcuxsdk-examples/usb_examples/usb_host_printer_plain_text/readme.md

 ## Run the example

 1. Connect the board UART to the PC and open the COM port in a terminal tool.
-2. Plug in the HUB or the printer device to the board.
+2. Make sure to use a USB HUB or an adapter with OTG functionality firstly.
+Plug in the printer device to the board.
 The attached information prints out in the terminal.
 > Two types of printer devices are supported: device_printer_virtual_plain_text demo device and the real printer that support PJL and postscript.
 3. The terminal log is as follows: